Free trial lets you know if the service is right for you

 Related: These are Best VPN Apps

-Tapping on the icon at the top left corner opens the Settings menu.
+Tapping on the gear icon at the top left corner opens the Settings menu.
 The layout is the same once again, but options like the Internet Kill Switch, App Kill Switch, and advanced settings like Custom DNS are missing.
 Other important security features like CyberSec and Obfuscated servers are available, as are more detailed auto connect options.

 Ease of use